-Aviation Finance Comparative Guide - - Philippines
+Aviation Finance Comparative Guide

 4.7 Can aircraft be registered in your jurisdiction even if the operator is not from your jurisdiction?

-As a rule, only aircraft owned by or leased to Philippine citizens or corporations or associations organised under the laws of the Philippines at least 60% of whose capital is owned by Filipino citizens or a government entity of the Philippines may be registered and operated in the Philippines.
+As a rule, only aircraft owned or operated by Philippine citizens or Philippine corporations or associations organised under the laws of the Philippines may be registered and operated in the Philippines.
+However, a Philippine corporation that owns or operates aircrafts may, in turn, be wholly owned by non-Philippine citizens or entities.
+Otherwise put, an aircraft may be registered or operated by a Philippine corporation even if its stockholders or shareholders are foreigners.

-However, a foreign-owned or registered aircraft may still be registered and operated within the Philippines if utilised by members of aero clubs organised for recreation, sport or the development of flying skills as a prerequisite to any aeronautical activities of such clubs within the Philippine airspace, and if so authorised by CAAP.
-This means that foreign-owned aircraft may be registered and engage in domestic air travel only.

 Foreign registered aircraft may still be authorised to operate in and to the Philippines.
 The PCARs allow foreign-registered aircraft to perform commercial air transport operations in and to the Philippines upon the issuance of a validation of air operator certificate.
 A validation of air operator certificate will be issued by the director general of CAAP if satisfied that the foreign air operator: